- Giving Options

 - A restricted bequest directs assets to a specific fund, school, or particular purpose, such as an undergraduate scholarship.
 The sample language below shows how to word gifts to be restricted to specific schools or for such purposes as undergraduate financial aid.
 A restricted bequest may be for an expendable or endowed fund.
-A restricted bequest may be expendable or endowed.
 Because each restricted bequest is unique, Stanford encourages donors considering this type of gift to speak with a member of the Planned Giving staff about the appropriate language.

 - Expendable funds are used in their entirety, generally within a relatively short time frame.
 Some larger expendable gifts are used over longer periods.